 An employee evaluation is your chance to get both you and your team members “on the same page” so there is no ambiguity as to your expectations and the employee’s work performance.
 It is your opportunity to praise excellent staff members, and to educate those team members who are “work ethic impaired”.
+It’s purpose is to move staff “up or out.”
+Meaning that you are giving them positive criticism of their work performance including specific areas of both strength and weakness.

 Employee Evaluation Process